rwdaigle/edgerails/source/_posts/2011-05-06-reversible-migrations.markdown

   </li>
 </ul>

-The ever awesome [Aaron Patterson](http://tenderlovemaking.com) asked these questions and decided to simplify things for you and me.
+The ever awesome [Aaron Patterson](http://tenderlovemaking.com) thought the same thing and and decided to simplify things for you and I.

-### Introducing change
+### Introducing `change`

 If you run the following command in Edge Rails, the genarated migration will look something like the example below: